 Since it's not out of anger or revenge, why do dogs mark?

-Probably one of the largest reasons for marking is feelings of insecurity or a perceived threat.
-"Perceived threat" being: a new baby, a new pet, visitor, new furniture, or even the smell of other animals on your shoes or clothing.
+Probably one of the top reasons for marking is feelings of insecurity or a perceived threat.
+A "perceived threat" can include big changes, or seemingly unimportant things (to you anyway), such as a new baby, a new pet, visitors, new furniture, or even the smell of other animals on your shoes or clothing.
 Even a change in routine can bring anxiety (demonstrated by... you guessed it).